BaoLab-fudan/adMDM/README.md

-# Adversarial Representation Learning for Canonical Correlation Analysis
+# Multi-modal Integration with Adversarial Mutual Distribution Matching (adMDM)

-adMDM is a deep learning approach that learns maximally correlated latent representations from multimodal data.
-This implementation provides source code, simulated data generation tools and demonstrations.
+adMDM is a deep learning framework for multimodal data integration that simultaneously aligns instance-level and distribution-level representations through mutual adversarial learning.
+This repository provides the source code, data simulation tools, and example notebooks used in the study “Multi-modal Integration with Adversarial Mutual Distribution Matching”

 ## Package dependency
 The software was tested under the following package version